Overview

 Step 1.
 Request mediation

-To request mediation, contact the Land and Property Rights Tribunal office by phone or email.
+To request mediation, contact the Land and Property Rights Tribunal office by phone, email or at the pre-hearing Dispute Resolution Conference.

 Step 2.
 Preparing for mediation